jailideaid/WormGPT/README.md

 🔧 Easy to host anywhere (Railway recommended)

-## ✅ New Features Added
-Group Mention Protection (@mention required)

-The bot will only respond in group chats if it is explicitly tagged using @BotUsername.
-This prevents the bot from replying randomly to every message in the group.

-1. ✅ Responds only when mentioned

-2. ✅ Ignores normal chat messages

-3. ✅ Still responds to commands (e.g., /start, /setlang) without mention

 ## Full Language System (ID & EN)

 Users can choose their preferred language through inline buttons: